SoyeonKim79/Bike-Sharing-Prediction/README.md

 Lastly, in the last section, the key findings of this experiment will be elaborated.

-## Attribute information
+# Attribute information

-Date : year-month-day
+Date : year-month-day <br>
 Rented Bike count: Count of bikes rented at each hour, the response variable
 Hour: Hour of the day
 Temperature: Temperature in Celsius